 “There has been a sort of magnetic, unconditional love between us from the moment Candace and I met.
 It was something we had only heard about… a feeling that we had known each other forever.
 While timing and circumstances were far from being ideal, it felt as if we couldn’t live without each other and we fell in love.
 In July, Candace sold everything she owned, quit her job, and moved her entire life to NYC to be with me.
 Soon after we got engaged.
 We decided on a 2-part wedding, a courthouse wedding in NYC to include our families, and then a private, personal reading of our vows on the day we met one year before, on 1-11.”

-So here we are, starting 2016 with a bang in Mexico with a great couple!
+So here I am, starting 2016 with a bang in Mexico with a great couple!
 Unfortunately I could not make their courthouse ceremony, but I was more than excited to be available for their destination wedding in Rivera Maya.